COUNSELING for PERSONAL & RELATIONAL GROWTH

 *Please Note: Phoenix Rising Solutions does not offer court-ordered anger management counseling.
 Kindly check with your case worker for township or county services where free classes are usually available.

 Jennifer works with children, adolescents, adults in individual, couples, family, and group sessions.
 In counseling, Jennifer will work with you hand-in-hand to identify problem and goal areas to live a more fulfilling, relaxing, and healthier life.
 Her foundational approach is cognitive-behavioral therapy.
-She also provides mind-body or integrative techniques with the addition of yoga and other body-oriented exercises (e.g., relaxation, guided imagery, meditation, expressive arts, etc.).
-In addition, Jennifer is in the process of obtaining hypnotherapy certification to add this type of assessment and healing approach to her clinical skills to help her clients.
+She also provides mind-body or integrative techniques with the addition of yoga and other body-oriented exercises (e.g., relaxation, guided imagery, hypnotherapy, Somatic Experiencing [in training for practitioner level], meditation, expressive arts, etc.).

 For more information on other mind-body practices, please look at our Yoga/Mindfulness web page.